Forbidden City (novel)

 Forbidden City is a novel based on the events of the Tiananmen Square massacre in 1989.
 It is a story of maturation/coming of age.

 Awards

 The book is the winner of the Ruth Schwartz Award for Excellence, the Belgium Prize for Excellence and several other awards.

 Curriculum

-The book is often included in reading material for North American schools.
+The book is often included in reading material for Canadian schools.

 Censorship

 The book is currently banned in China.